Google backs Biden immigration efforts, covers fees in threatened 'Dreamer' program

 Biden said last week that he would propose unspecified immigration legislation to Congress “immediately” upon taking office on Jan.
 20. Biden’s Democratic Party will control Congress, boosting the chance his ideas become law.

-Walker added Google’s philanthropic arm would donate $250,000 to the organization United We Dream, which helps immigrants unlawfully living in the United States after arriving as children secure work permits and avoid deportation using the deferred action program, or DACA.
+Walker added Google.org would donate $250,000 to the organization United We Dream, which helps immigrants unlawfully living in the United States after arriving as children secure work permits and avoid deportation using DACA.

 A court ruling expected soon threatens to pause renewals and applications for those permits, Walker said.
 Recipients are often called “Dreamers.”

-Google has in the past teamed with fellow large technology companies when making statements on immigration policy.
-But only one other tech company spoke out on the issue this week.
+Several other big technology companies in statements this week echoed support for immigration changes.

-Uber Technologies Inc told Reuters it continued to support “Dreamers” and welcomed “the new Administration’s effort to reform our nation’s immigration system.”
+Uber Technologies Inc said it welcomed “the new Administration’s effort to reform our nation’s immigration system,” and Salesforce.com Inc said it would continue to advocate on behalf of “Dreamers.”

+Brian Huseman, Amazon.com Inc’s vice president of public policy, said the company looked forward to working with Biden’s team to “advance commonsense solutions” on immigration.

 Our Standards: The Thomson Reuters Trust Principles.